-Working out is important to every area of your life because it affects everything you do.
+Working out is important to every area of your life and wellness wheel because it affects everything you do.
 Your workout routines set the tone for your life.

 Remember, before starting ANY kind of exercise, consult with your doctor to make sure they recommend it.